alanbbond/virtualnasfic2020/fanzine-lounge.md

 ## Ohio Valley Filk Fest

 Another current and long running central Ohio convention aimed much more at the music (filk) community was formed in 1984, the [Ohio Valley Filk Fest](http://www.ovff.org/).

+OVFF was started by Van Siegling, and was originally intended to be a convention which took place in different cities (in different states) each year, somewhere around the Ohio River Valley.
+But it became clear that the driving forces were in Ohio, and so OVFF now takes place in Columbus each year.

 * [OVFF X](/assets/pdfs/OVFF X Program.pdf)